 Coaching is Clear Communication

-Transparent, communicative management was something that Heady says “happened rarely” in his career but always made a significant impact.
+Transparent, communicative management was something that Heady says “happened rarely” in his career but always made a significant impact, because good communication helps leaders give clear guidance while still staying accountable for team success.

-How can a Coach Maximize the Recognition an Employee Feels?
+How can a Coach Maximize the Recognition an Employee Feels and Help Employees Gain Confidence?

-It’s important to “recognize in the moment,” as Heady explains.
+It’s important to “recognize in the moment,” as Heady explains, because coaching is clear communication, and good communication helps employees understand the why behind feedback and expectations.
 Rather like parenting, he looks for reasons to give compliments and reinforce success through positivity.
-Simply praising an employee for a well-written email or beginning meetings with a “DJ of the week” (an employee who has scored a win gets to choose a motivational track to play) can motivate.
+Simply praising an employee for a well-written email or beginning meetings with a “DJ of the week” (an employee who has scored a win gets to choose a motivational track to play) can help people feel valued and motivated.

 Recognize achievement often and regularly, suggests Heady, and make this a habit (even one you calendarize).
 Heady uses gamification strategies to reinforce a sense of achievement; they are popular and effective motivators.